MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ### Issue: gMSA with name \<domain gMSA\> couldn't be found in your domain

-**Resolution:** Verify the existence of the account and check the name provided or create a new one if it has not been created already.
+**Resolution:** Verify the existence of the gMSA account and check the name provided or create a new one if it has not been created already.

 ### Issue: gMSA \<domain gMSA\> isn't enabled